zedlopez/ifm/The Recipe Book.md

 	The description of the newspaper is "A rolled-up newspaper[if unexamined], and thus a symbol of your newly-single state: Elise always had it open and the Local Metro section next to your plate by the time you got out of the shower[end if]."

-To expand on this, we could give the player a ``think about`` or ``remember`` command, with which they can call up information about people they meet or references they encounter in descriptions, so that they could (for instance) next type ``remember elise``.
-[Merlin] demonstrates one way to implement a character with memory; [One of Those Mornings] puts a twist on this by letting the player ``find`` things which they know the player character possessed at some time before the story started.
+To expand on this, we could give the player a ``THINK ABOUT`` or ``REMEMBER`` command, with which they can call up information about people they meet or references they encounter in descriptions, so that they could (for instance) next type ``REMEMBER ELISE``.
+[Merlin] demonstrates one way to implement a character with memory; [One of Those Mornings] puts a twist on this by letting the player ``FIND`` things which they know the player character possessed at some time before the story started.

 ## Memory and Knowledge